OurVoiceUSA/HelloVoter/README.md

 * `SM_OAUTH_URL`: URL of the oauth provider.
 * `JWT_PUB_KEY`: Path to the public key of the oauth provider.
 * `WABASE`: URL of the HelloVoterHQ react application.
+* `AUTOENROLL_FORMID`: The ID of the form new volunteers get auto-enrolled in with autoturf set so they can go right into the map with data, no approval needed.
+We use this for our demo server.
+You probably don't want to set this.
 * `DEBUG`: Whether or not cypher and other debugging info is sent to the console log.

 ## Contributing